jwinterm/lightWallet/README.md

 # lightWallet Kivy GUI
 This is a GUI frontend that runs on top of bitmonerod and simplewallet (in RPC mode).
 It is designed to work with a remote bitmonerod node, so that it can function as a lightweight wallet for most users.
-By default it uses hegemoOn's open node at http://xmr1.coolmining.club:5012, but you can change the node it uses in the CONFIG.file stored in the My Documents/lightWallet directory; a local bitmonerod instance with http://localhost:18081 or Atrides recently launched an open node at http://node.moneroclub.com:8880.
+By default it uses Atrides open node at http://node.moneroclub.com:8880, but you can change the node it uses in the CONFIG.file stored in the My Documents/lightWallet directory; to use a local bitmonerod instance set it as http://localhost:18081.

 **This program is an alpha version, and although I don't think there is really any way to screw up your wallet, please exercise some modicum of caution.**